bryanda/HTML/README.md

 ## HTML Project Idea
 ### Create a portfolio using html
+1. Open a text editor (for example, Notepad++)
+2. Save file with the html extension (for example, my-portfolio.html)
-Include the following:
+3. Include the following:
-1. headings
+* headings
-2. paragraphs
+* paragraphs
-3. lists
+* lists
-4. links
+* links
-5. images
+* images
+4. View it in a browser

 Do not forget to implement current _HTML standards_ and considering _usability_ and _accessibility_ in your design!